I am a 61 yo wife (41 years!) to Ornery, Mom to Elizabeth (40) and Ryan (35), and Grammie to Micah (11) and Makayla (9) (aka the m&m's)

 Likewise, I am a very prompt rater.
 There is nothing worse than spending time and effort to create a personalized swap only to wonder if it ever arrived.
-If you are a late rater or non-rater, please do not join my swaps.

 I really appreciate you being willing to swap with me.
 I try very hard to please my partners.
 If you are interested in a private swap, please send me a message!

 For swaps that require personalization, tuck-ins, gifts, extras, etc., here is a list of my preferences.